Seat belt: Three-point

 A three-point belt is a Y-shaped arrangement, similar to the separate lap and sash belts, but unified.
 Like the separate lap-and-sash belt, in a collision, the three-point belt spreads out the energy of the moving body over the chest, pelvis, and shoulders.
 Volvo introduced the first production three-point belt in 1959.
 The first car with a three-point belt was a Volvo PV 544 that was delivered to a dealer in Kristianstad on August 13, 1959.
-However, the first car model to have the three-point seat belt as a standard item was the 1959 Volvo 122, first outfitted with a two-point belt at initial delivery in 1958, replaced with the three-point seat belt the following year.
-The three-point belt was developed by Nils Bohlin who had earlier also worked on ejection seats at Saab.
+The first car model to have the three-point seat belt as a standard item was the 1959 Volvo 122, first outfitted with a two-point belt at initial delivery in 1958, replaced with the three-point seat belt the following year.
+The three-point belt was developed by Nils Bohlin, who had earlier also worked on ejection seats at Saab.
 Volvo then made the new seat belt design patent open in the interest of safety and made it available to other car manufacturers for free.

 Belt-in-Seat

 The Belt-in-Seat (BIS) is a three-point harness with the shoulder belt attached to the seat itself, rather than to the vehicle structure.
 The first car using this system was the Range Rover Classic, which offered BIS as standard on the front seats from 1970.
-Some cars like the Renault Vel Satis use this system for the front seats.
-A General Motors assessment concluded seat-mounted three-point belts offer better protection especially to smaller vehicle occupants, though GM did not find a safety performance improvement in vehicles with seat-mounted belts versus belts mounted to the vehicle body.
+Some cars, like the Renault Vel Satis, use this system for the front seats.
+A General Motors assessment concluded seat-mounted three-point belts offer better protection, especially to smaller vehicle occupants, though GM did not find a safety performance improvement in vehicles with seat-mounted belts versus belts mounted to the vehicle body.

 Belt-in-Seat type belts have been used by automakers in convertibles and pillarless hardtops, where there is no "B" pillar to affix the upper mount of the belt.
 Chrysler and Cadillac are well known for using this design.
 Antique auto enthusiasts sometimes replace original seats in their cars with BIS-equipped front seats, providing a measure of safety not available when these cars were new.
 However, modern BIS systems typically use electronics that must be installed and connected with the seats and the vehicle's electrical system in order to function properly.

 4-, 5-, and 6-point

 Five-point harnesses are typically found in child safety seats and in racing cars.
 The lap portion is connected to a belt between the legs and there are two shoulder belts, making a total of five points of attachment to the seat.
 A 4-point harness is similar, but without the strap between the legs, while a 6-point harness has two belts between the legs.
-In NASCAR, the 6-point harness became popular after the death of Dale Earnhardt, who was wearing a five-point harness when he suffered his fatal crash; as it was first thought that his belt had broken, and broke his neck at impact, some teams ordered a six-point harness in response.
+In NASCAR, the 6-point harness became popular after the death of Dale Earnhardt, who was wearing a five-point harness when he suffered his fatal crash.
+As it was first thought that his belt had broken, and broke his neck at impact, some teams ordered a six-point harness in response.